software-architects/time-cockpit-documentation/not-available.md

-Documentation for this section is not yet available.
+Documentation for this section is not yet available in the new documentation.
+Please refer to our former documentation at [https://help.timecockpit.com](https://help.timecockpit.com).